MVP-LAM: Learning Action-Centric Latent Action via Cross-Viewpoint Reconstruction: Abstract

 \section{Abstract}

-Learning \emph{latent actions} from diverse human videos enables scaling robot learning beyond embodiment-specific robot datasets, and these latent actions have recently been used as pseudo-action labels for vision-language-action (VLA) model pretraining.
-To make VLA pretraining effective, latent actions should contain information about the underlying agent's actions despite the absence of ground-truth labels.
-We propose \textbf{M}ulti-\textbf{V}iew\textbf{P}oint \textbf{L}atent \textbf{A}ction \textbf{M}odel (\textbf{MVP-LAM}), which learns discrete latent actions that are highly informative about ground-truth actions from time-synchronized multi-view videos.
-MVP-LAM trains latent actions with a \emph{cross-viewpoint reconstruction} objective, so that a latent action inferred from one view must explain the future in another view, reducing reliance on viewpoint-specific cues.
+Latent actions learned from diverse human videos serve as pseudo-labels for vision-language-action (VLA) pretraining, but provide effective supervision only if they remain informative about the underlying ground-truth actions.
+For effective supervision, latent actions should contain information about the underlying actions even though they are inaccessible.
+We propose \textbf{M}ulti-\textbf{V}iew\textbf{P}oint \textbf{L}atent \textbf{A}ction \textbf{M}odel (\textbf{MVP-LAM}), which learns latent actions that are highly informative about ground-truth actions from multi-view videos.
+MVP-LAM trains latent actions with a \emph{cross-viewpoint reconstruction} objective, so that a latent action from one view must explain the future in another view, reducing reliance on viewpoint-specific cues.
 On Bridge V2, MVP-LAM produces more action-centric latent actions, achieving higher mutual information with ground-truth actions and improved action prediction, including under out-of-distribution evaluation.
-Finally, pretraining VLAs with MVP-LAM latent actions improves downstream manipulation performance on the SIMPLER and LIBERO-Long benchmarks.
+Finally, pretraining VLAs with MVP-LAM latent actions improves downstream manipulation performance on various benchmarks.
+The code and trained checkpoints are available at \url{https://jm-this.github.io/mvp_lam/}.